 - Kink-free Hose – The hose should not kink up and get tangled.
 This becomes a tripping hazard if it gets bunched up around the feet of an elderly person.
 Also, the bather may feel compelled to lean over and untangle it, which will cause a fall.

 - Easy Operation – Look for a diverter switch that is located on the shower head itself.
 Find one that is easy to push on and off.
 This is very important for seniors with arthritic hands.
 Handheld shower heads often cause joint pain for those folks.
 This also makes it easier to reach instead of bending down in the tub to switch the operation.

 - Variable Sprays – Since some elderly people have sensitive, thin skin.
 Harsher water pressure can be very painful and even crack the skin.
 Controlling how hard the water sprays is very beneficial for elderly folks because they can get a gentler stream out of it.

 - Lightweight – Lightweight handheld shower heads are the best kind for older people.
 This goes back to the sensitive arthritic hands issue.
 Plastic shower heads are usually lighter, so opt for those instead of heavier metal ones.

 A handheld shower head can usually be installed easily and quickly on your existing plumbing and shower head connection.
 All that is needed is a wrench and some plumbers tape.
 Here is a video that walks you through it step by step:

 Summary and Recommendations

-Having the right handheld shower head for elderly people and seniors is important because it makes a big difference in their safety.
-These simple little products go a long way in reducing the chance of a fall in the bath or shower due to their convenience and easy to operate features.
+It is important to have the right handheld shower head for elderly people and seniors because it makes a big difference in their safety.
+These simple little products reduce the chance of a fall in the bath or shower due to their convenience and easy-to-operate features.